skhbabez/bookmark-landing-page/README.md

 #### Faq

-U built the faq section with details summary, to avoid using javascript.
+I built the faq section with details summary, to avoid using javascript.
 The only downside was, to replace the markers. usually I would do it with css and :after but this time I used icons from react-icons directly.
 This was effectively easier.

 ```tsx
       <FaAngleUp size={18} className="hidden group-open:inline text-red-400" />